ErikaDebelis/planetary-age/README.md

-# (Planetary Age Calculator)
+# Planetary Age Calculator

-#### (Take a person's age in Earth years and returns their age in years on different planets and determines how many years a user has left to live on each planet.)
+#### Take a person's age in Earth years and returns their age in years on different planets and determines how many years a user has left to live on each planet.

-#### Authored by Erika Debelis
+#### Authored by: _Erika Debelis_

 ## Technologies Used